hantsy/jakartaee-faces-sample/docs/guide.md

 The above `Bootstrap` bean is marked as `@Startup`, which means this bean will be initialized as soon as possible when EJB container is ready.
 And `@Startup` must be used with EJB `@Singletone`.

+Next, let's move to the UI work.
 Firstly, let's enable JSF 2.3 in your Jakarta EE 8 applications.

 ## Enabling JSF 2.3